MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

         const light = new BABYLON.HemisphericLight("light", new BABYLON.Vector3(0, 1, 0), scene);
         light.intensity = 0.6;
     ```
     Here, we have created a camera which points almost completely downwards and targets the origin point of the space.
 The light we have created is a hemispheric light which points to the sky, which is very useful for simulating an ambient space.
-We have also dimmed the light a little by modifying its intensity.
+We have also dimmed the light a little by lowering its intensity.
 1. Finally, since we are developing for a WebXR platform, we will need to enable the XR experience in the scene by inserting the following line before `return scene;`:

     ```javascript